cubicflow/cubicflow/_pages/process.md

 # Agile development process

-#### Cubicflow develops using the Agile methodology.
+#### Cubicflow develops using an agile methodology.
 This&nbsp;approach allows us to respond to unpredictability through incremental, iterative work cadences and empirical&nbsp;feedback.
-Agile&nbsp;means you have an app, website, or other project running sooner - with&nbsp;regular updates being delivered during the course of&nbsp;development.
+Agile&nbsp;means you have a project running sooner - with&nbsp;regular updates being delivered during the course of&nbsp;development.

 <br><br>